 In 1909, artist Pamela Colman Smith’s involvement with the Order of the Golden Dawn led to a commission from Arthur Edward Waite to create a 78-card tarot deck.
 Originally known as the Rider deck, it was the first to include full pictorial scenes for the Minor Arcana pips.
 Pamela’s varied mystical influences are evident throughout the deck.

-Your purchases on this site helps Theosophy Foundation, Inc. sustain and promote, worldwide, the first principle: "We are all One".
-If Interested in Theosophy and what it's all about, please visit our main site: www.blavatsky.net
+Your purchase on this site helps Theosophy Foundation, Inc. sustain and promote, worldwide, the first principle: "We are all One".
+If Interested in Theosophy and what it's all about, please visit our parent site: www.blavatsky.net.